 It is however more likely that they were named after James Butler (1610-1688), the 12th Earl of Ormonde (appointed 1634).
 The Butler family presided over the Palatinate of Tipperary until it was purchased by the Crown under an act of Parliament in 1715.

 It seems likely that the first Hayde who arrived in Ireland would have been born in the late 1500s.
-The DNA test show Viking origins.
-The mystery is why did a viking settle in this area in this time period?
+The DNA tests show Viking and Norman origins across two sets of DNA groupings.
+The mystery is why did a Viking settle in this area in this time period and how did a Norman derivation appear?